 approach of knee-high stone steps, affectionately called (and sometimes not so affectionately) the “thigh master.”
 Our day will primarily consist of multi-pitch climbing, tying knots, cleaning pro gear behind our instructors, and continuously calling “on belay!”
 At the end of the day, we’ll come back down to the kitchen deck to organize our gear once again and compare bruises before cooking dinner together.
 Just another typical school day, right?

 I first learned about Garrett College and the Adventure Sports Institute (ASI) from an article about outdoor schools in Blue Ridge Outdoors.
 Though much smaller than a typical institution (Garrett has about 800 students, and the ASI has between 30 and 40), the two-year program provides all the necessary skill courses and certifications for a career in the outdoor industry, and culminates in an associate’s degree which can be completed at several nearby universities – specifically Frostburg and West Virginia University.
-Favorably situated near Deep Creek, Maryland, ASI students can learn many of their outdoor skills within a few hours’ drive of campus at beautiful locations including Coopers Rocks state park, the Youghiogheny River, Big Bear Lake, White Grass ski area, Herrington Manor state park, and of course, Seneca Rocks.
+Favorably situated near Deep Creek, Maryland, ASI students can learn many of their outdoor skills within a few hours’ drive of campus at beautiful locations including Coopers Rocks State Forest, the Youghiogheny River, Big Bear Lake, White Grass ski area, Herrington Manor State Park, and of course, Seneca Rocks.
 The program provides all the necessary equipment, and certification fees are included in the semester’s course cost.

 After taking two years off from school and working at three youth camps, the prospect of earning a degree early and spending more class time outdoors than in was extremely attractive.
 I come from a fairly adventurous and active family, and could easily see myself entering a future career in the outdoor industry.
 I visited the Institute and was immediately smitten with their well-stocked equipment center (beautiful bikes everywhere!) and enthusiastic faculty.
 Within two semesters at the ASI, I donned cross country skis for the first time, performed litter-lowers on the face of Seneca, sketched myself out on the Via Feratta, managed to keep up during mountain biking class, rafted class three rapids at the Adventure Sports Center International (ASCI), and earned my Wilderness First Responder certification after eight days of scenarios in temperatures under 15°F (I can’t feel my fingers, but I can splint a fractured femur with a small sapling).
 My spring semester culminated in a four-day backpacking trip as part of a Leave No Trace Master Educator course in the Canaan wilderness of West Virginia.
 We braved three days of constant rain and trails flooded with shin-deep water, but those few days in the woods with my friends were probably my favorite from that whole semester.